astropy/astropy/docs/development/releasing.rst

 #.
 In the astropy *master* branch (not just the maintenance branch), be sure to
    update the ``CHANGES.rst`` to reflect the date of the release you just performed and to include the new section of the changelog.
-Often the easiest way to do this is to use ``git cherry-pick`` on the release commit from above. *But* if that method is used, be sure to amend that commit and not change the version in ``setup.py``.
+Often the easiest way to do this is to use ``git cherry-pick`` the changelog commit just before the release commit from above.
 If you aren't sure how to do this, you might be better off just copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.

 Modifications for a beta/release candidate release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^